 Because I’m happy.
 Clap along if you know what happiness is to you.

 Because I’m happy.
 Clap along if you feel like that’s what you wanna do.

-Please share with us how you catch, appreciate and savor your happy moments!
+Please share with us how you catch, appreciate and savour your happy moments.
 OK?